-In this tutorial we will show you how to install Composr CMS on Ubuntu 18.04 LTS.
-For those of you who didn’t know, For those of you who didn’t know, Composr CMS is an open-source content management system for next-generation websites written in PHP with advanced social, interactive and dynamic functionality.
+In this tutorial, we will show you how to install Composr CMS on Ubuntu 18.04 LTS.
+For those of you who didn’t know, For those of you who didn’t know, Composr CMS is an open-source content management system for next-generation websites written in PHP with advanced social, interactive, and dynamic functionality.
 The installation process is fairly easy and it takes only a couple of minutes.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Joomla on an Ubuntu 18.04 (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Composr CMS on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

 First, download the latest stable version of Composr Cms: